How to Upscale a Digital Lockdown BusinessKayleigh Alexandra

-An investment in Adobe software might be fully justified.
+Investing in Adobe software is going to be worthwhile.
 If you can get familiar with a powerful tool such as Photoshop, it can radically transform your graphic design output, allowing you to work significantly faster and achieve markedly superior results.
 Look for opportunities to expand and improve your software foundation in every area of your business.
 That will serve you well.

 Owing to the limitations of lockdown life, the businesses that sprang up tended to rely on specific low-cost and high-convenience business models (the most common being dropshipping, a system that outsources the practical elements of eCommerce).
-That made all the sense in the world, but it placed limitations on the potential of those businesses.
+That made all the sense in the world, but it placed limitations on those businesses’ potential.

-Sales approaches, such as dropshipping and on-demand printing, necessarily limit the kind of profitability that can be achieved.
-In addition to restricting the products that can be sold, they limit the profit margins that can be achieved through them.
+Sales approaches, such as dropshipping and on-demand printing, necessarily limit the profitability that can be achieved.
+In addition to restricting the products that can be sold, they limit the profit margins that can be achieved.
 You can’t haggle with the suppliers, and their wares will be in countless other stores, so the only viable approach is to keep your profit margins narrow (knowing that other stores won’t be able to price any lower).